Anti-India model of farmers' protest, here's how divisive forces are using farmers

-The ongoing farmers protests at Singhu, Tikri and Ghazipur entry/exit points on the Delhi-Chandigarh, Delhi-Bahadurgarh and Delhi-Uttar Pradesh routes respectively are creating a lot of troubles for common people and it seems that the the whole protest is an international conspiracy to create disturbances in India.
+New Delhi: The ongoing farmer's protests at Singhu, Tikri and Ghazipur entry/exit points on the Delhi-Chandigarh, Delhi-Bahadurgarh and Delhi-Uttar Pradesh routes respectively are creating a lot of troubles for common people and it seems that the whole protest is an international conspiracy to create disturbances in India.

-Here are evidences to prove that some anti-national people are involved in the farmers' protest.
+Here is evidence to prove that some anti-national people are involved in the farmers' protest.

 1. Anti-national attitude of the people involved in farmers' protest